Gumbo64/sm64-AI/README.md

 ```

-3. Run sm64_test_tag_model.py to test a pre-trained AI or sm64_env_random_action_text.py to test the environment
+3. (optionally) download [the pre-trained model](https://huggingface.co/Gumbo64/sm64-curiosity-img/blob/main/agentCuriosityLSTM_BOB.pt) into /trained_models and run sm64_test_curiosity_model.py to test it

-to change the map, go to env/mods/compass/main.lua and change gLevelValues.entryLevel to whatever level
+To change the map, go to env/mods/compass/main.lua and change gLevelValues.entryLevel to whatever level